Renewing your Spanish non-lucrative Visa (and why using a lawyer is a good idea)

 Requirements for a Spanish non-lucrative Visa renewal

 Many of the document requirements were the same as on the initial application but needed updating.
-Here is everything needed:
+Here is everything we needed:

 1. Full copy of passports (including all the pages)